astronaut-wannabe/pocketutils/README.md

 # README #
+## What
+This app pulls a bunch of articles from your [Pocket][0] queue and then shuffles them.
+- *Swipe Left*: deletes the article from your queue
+- *Swipe Right*: moves the article to the top of your queue

+## Build

 To build the app, you should just be able to clone and run the Gradle build commands.